AitorVelez/AudioBible_Research/index.md

 * Dynamic Mix options
 As for the implementation, we will have to be aware of how many layers will we need.
 How many sounds will be playing at the same moment?

+## Audio Bible Structure

+1 Audio Overview

+        1.1	Music
+        1.2	Sounds(SFX)
+        1.3	Dialogue

+2	Defining audio content

+        2.1	What parts of the game should have music?
+        2.2	What style of music is best for this game?
+        2.3	When should the music be ambient and when should it be intense¿ 2.4	How will the music to transition?
+        2.5	Are character themes appropriate?
+        2.6	Are there aspects of the gameplay that would benefit from the music?

+3	Audio inspiration (All game references that you will take)

+4	Audio Design Direction

+        4.1	Music direction
+        4.2	Themes
+        4.3	Technical Requirements
+        4.4	Production process pipelines

+               4.4.1	Music Production Pipeline
+               4.4.2	Vocal Production Pipeline
+               4.4.3	SFX Production pipeline
+        4.5	Functionality and Adaptability

+5	Implementation Guide

+        5.1	Audio engines
+        5.2	Audio Layers

+6	Content Descriptions

+        6.1	SFX
+        6.2	Music
+        6.3	Dialogue

+7 Audio assets

 ## References